Azure/azure-sdk-for-go/sdk/storage/azdatalake/README.md

 See the package's documentation for more information.

-You can find additional context in our samples for each subpackage.
+You can find additional context and examples in our samples for each subpackage (named examples_test.go).

 ## Contributing